 If you’re tempted to buy tickets to a theme park or two and just wing it when you get there, you could be setting yourself up for trouble.

-Consider what MagicGuides.com has to say, a site devoted to helping families prepare for a Disney World vacation: “Disney World can be a confusing and overwhelming place.
+Consider what MagicGuides.com, a site devoted to helping families prepare for a Disney World vacation, has to say: “Disney World can be a confusing and overwhelming place.
 Informed and organized vacationers are less stressed, save more money, and have more fun!

 That’s why it’s a good idea to plan an hour-by-hour itinerary for each day there, including where you’ll be eating (yes, that means making reservations to be extra-thorough).